Home / Tours / Private Tours /

 - Hotel extras (telephone, mini bar, etc)

-- Other meals except for breakfast
+- Other meals, except for breakfast and those already mentioned

 - Photographing or filming fees at the visited sites